tanishkhot/assignment/README.md

 - A small, robust service that extracts Postgres metadata (db/schema/table/column) and lineage (FK + view dependencies)
 - A pragmatic UI for auth, filters, preflight checks, and a Results view with JSON/Text toggle
 - Thoughtful reliability hardening (atomic outputs, resilient summary, consistent endpoints)

-The goal: be easy to review, easy to run, and easy to reason about.

 ## At a Glance